mattcossins-arm/Arm-Developer-Labs-Staging/README.md

 - University / Academic affiliation
 - Links to your project outputs for review (e.g., GitHub repo's, academic posters, reports etc.)

+Please do not include any confidential information in your contribution.
+This includes confidential software or unannounced product information.
+Please also clarify with your academic institution what content you are permitted to share.

+Please tick and add the following information to your email submission.

+[ ] I have checked my contribution for confidential information

+By sending this email, I confirm that you can use, modify, copy, and redistribute this contribution, under the Arm education license.

 ## How to Suggest Projects

 If you've been working on an Arm-based project or have a suggestion for a project or hackathon.
 Click on the discussion section of this repository, fill out the `template.md` file and open a discussion (see GIF below for instructions).